vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The future is not something we enter, but something we create." - Leonard Sweet
 > 1. "Your life does not get better by chance; it gets better by change." - Jim Rohn
 > 1. "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best." - Anonymous
-> 1. "You don't need to see the whole staircase, just take the first step." - Martin Luther King Jr.
+> 1. "You Do not need to see the whole staircase, just take the first step." - Martin Luther King Jr.
 > 1. "The biggest risk is not taking any risk." - Mark Zuckerberg
 > 1. "You are one decision away from a completely different life." - Anonymous
-> 1. "Don't let yesterday take up too much of today." - Will Rogers
+> 1. "Do not let yesterday take up too much of today." - Will Rogers
 > 1. "Invest in yourself; it's the best investment you'll ever make." - Anonymous
 > 1. "I have not failed.
-I've just found 10,000 ways that won't work." - Thomas Edison
+I've just found 10,000 ways that will not work." - Thomas Edison
 > 1. "Strength doesn't come from what you can do.
 It comes from overcoming the things you once thought you couldn't." - Rikki Rogers
 > 1. "Resilience is not about overcoming, it's about becoming." - heri Salata
 > 1. "If you're going through hell, keep going." - Winston Churchill